-See handle_segment_reply [page 90] callback function for more information.
-A boolean, defaults to false.
+See handle_segment_reply [page 91] callback function for more information.

-segment_recv_timer This timer is started when the segment indicated by the segmentation complete token is received, but all segments has not yet been received.
+segment_recv_timer This timer is started when the segment indicated by the segmentation complete token is received, but all segments has not yet been received segment_send Shall outgoing messages be segmented or not:

-When the timer finally expires, a "megaco segments not received" (459) error message is sent to the other side and the user is notified with a segment timeoutUserReply in either the handle_trans_reply [page 86] callback function or the return value of the call [page 55] function.
+When the timer finally expires, a "megaco segments not received" (459) error message is sent to the other side and the user is notified with a segment timeoutUserReply in either the handle_trans_reply [page 88] callback function or the return value of the call [page 53] function.